 : A type representing a create transaction in GolemBaseAnnotation

-: A type representing an annotation with a key and a value, used for efficient lookupsReads the private key, which it locates through the xdg-portable
+: A type representing an annotation with a key and a value, used for efficient lookupsReads the private key from a wallet, which it locates through the xdg-portable

 module.